Abdelkouddous/care-pulse-v1/README.md

   <h3 align="center">A HealthCare Management System</h3>
   <h3 align="center"> Rebuilt by abdelkouddous</h3>
+  <h2 > This project was made at start by javascript mastery youtube channel owner, I have been working on it and updating it to a better version, while including more features </h2>
    <div align="center">
      Build this project step by step with our detailed tutorial on <a href="https://www.youtube.com/@javascriptmastery/videos" target="_blank"><b>JavaScript Mastery</b></a> YouTube.
 Join the JSM family!
     </div>